semanticClimate/IPCC-Queries/src/intro.md

 <sparql>statementOnMap</sparql>

-This should show something like this (pending a solution for a `'X-Frame-Options' to 'sameorigin'` problem.
+This should show something like this (pending a solution for a `'X-Frame-Options' to 'sameorigin'` problem:

 <iframe>statementOnMap</iframe>

+For now, this is what the results look like as table:

+<out>statementOnMap</out>

 ## References